Aegwix/linux-terminal-cheatsheet/cheat-sheets/linux-terminal-cheatsheet-en.md

 | `Ctrl + Shift + C` | Copies selected text |
 | `Ctrl + Shift + V` | Pastes copied text |
 | `Alt + .` | Repeats the last argument of the previous command |
+### About Zsh

+#### Zsh Introduction

+Like Bash, Zsh is a powerful interactive command interpreter.
+It is used in Unix and Linux environments and offers a smooth and efficient experience thanks to its many advanced features.
+It is highly appreciated by developers and system administrators as it allows fast navigation and extensive terminal customization.

+#### Zsh Strong Points

+* **Smart Auto-completion** 🎯
+  ➝ Dynamic suggestions for commands and options.

+* **Auto-correction** 🔍
+  ➝ Detects and corrects typos by suggesting the correct command.

+* **Advanced Customization** 🎨
+  ➝ Themes and plugins via **Oh My Zsh** for an optimized and stylish terminal.

+* **Enhanced Command History Management** 📜
+  ➝ Quick search for previous commands and removal of duplicates.

+* **Ultra-fast Navigation** 🚀
+  ➝ **z** plugin for instant access to the most frequently used directories.

+* **Powerful Aliases and Shortcuts** ⚡
+  ➝ Create short commands to speed up task execution.

+* **Bash Compatibility** 🔄
+  ➝ Runs existing Bash scripts without issues.

+* **Separated `$PATH` Management** 📁
+  ➝ `$PATH` is handled as an array (`$path`), making it easier to manage.

+#### Zsh Weak Points

+* **Higher Resource Consumption** 🖥️
+  ➝ More memory-intensive than Bash, especially with **Oh My Zsh** and multiple plugins enabled.

+* **Longer Startup Time** ⏳
+  ➝ Can slow down on launch if too many heavy plugins or themes are loaded.

+* **Imperfect Compatibility with Some Scripts** ⚠️
+  ➝ Some scripts specifically written for Bash may require adjustments.

+* **More Complex Configuration** 🔧
+  ➝ Requires more customization to fully take advantage of its features.

+* **Dependency on Oh My Zsh for Beginners** 🏗️
+  ➝ Many popular features require additional frameworks.

+* **Less Native Support on Some Systems** 📦
+  ➝ Not installed by default on all Linux distributions and macOS (requires manual installation).

+* **Longer Learning Curve for Beginners** 📘
+  ➝ Many advanced options and commands can be overwhelming at first.

+* **Potential Conflicts with Bash** 🔄
+  ➝ Can cause errors if some Bash configurations are incompatible with Zsh.

+* **Less Online Documentation and Support than Bash** 🌐
+  ➝ Most tutorials and online solutions are geared towards Bash.

+### Comparison: Bash vs Zsh

+Bash and Zsh are two of the most popular **command interpreters** on Unix and Linux.
+Both allow users to exe### About Zsh

+#### Zsh Introduction

+Like Bash, Zsh is a powerful interactive command interpreter.
+It is used in Unix and Linux environments and offers a smooth and efficient experience thanks to its many advanced features.
+It is highly appreciated by developers and system administrators as it allows fast navigation and extensive terminal customization.

+#### Zsh Strong Points

+* **Smart Auto-completion** 🎯
+  ➝ Dynamic suggestions for commands and options.

+* **Auto-correction** 🔍
+  ➝ Detects and corrects typos by suggesting the correct command.

+* **Advanced Customization** 🎨
+  ➝ Themes and plugins via **Oh My Zsh** for an optimized and stylish terminal.

+* **Enhanced Command History Management** 📜
+  ➝ Quick search for previous commands and removal of duplicates.

+* **Ultra-fast Navigation** 🚀
+  ➝ **z** plugin for instant access to the most frequently used directories.

+* **Powerful Aliases and Shortcuts** ⚡
+  ➝ Create short commands to speed up task execution.

+* **Bash Compatibility** 🔄
+  ➝ Runs existing Bash scripts without issues.

+* **Separated `$PATH` Management** 📁
+  ➝ `$PATH` is handled as an array (`$path`), making it easier to manage.

+#### Zsh Weak Points

+* **Higher Resource Consumption** 🖥️
+  ➝ More memory-intensive than Bash, especially with **Oh My Zsh** and multiple plugins enabled.

+* **Longer Startup Time** ⏳
+  ➝ Can slow down on launch if too many heavy plugins or themes are loaded.

+* **Imperfect Compatibility with Some Scripts** ⚠️
+  ➝ Some scripts specifically written for Bash may require adjustments.

+* **More Complex Configuration** 🔧
+  ➝ Requires more customization to fully take advantage of its features.

+* **Dependency on Oh My Zsh for Beginners** 🏗️
+  ➝ Many popular features require additional frameworks.

+* **Less Native Support on Some Systems** 📦
+  ➝ Not installed by default on all Linux distributions and macOS (requires manual installation).

+* **Longer Learning Curve for Beginners** 📘
+  ➝ Many advanced options and commands can be overwhelming at first.

+* **Potential Conflicts with Bash** 🔄
+  ➝ Can cause errors if some Bash configurations are incompatible with Zsh.

+* **Less Online Documentation and Support than Bash** 🌐
+  ➝ Most tutorials and online solutions are geared towards Bash.

+### Comparison: Bash vs Zsh

+Bash and Zsh are two of the most popular **command interpreters** on Unix and Linux.
+Both allow users to execute commands, navigate files, and automate tasks through scripts.
+However, despite their shared foundations, their differences in **features, customization, and performance** can influence a user's choice. cute commands, navigate files, and automate tasks through scripts.
+However, despite their shared foundations, their differences in **features, customization, and performance** can influence a user's choice.

 ### Terminal Commands